 - Vegetative Cover

 - Minimal soil disturbance

 There are many more practices that can be layered on top of these core six, like pollinator habitats or vegetative barriers.
 However, it doesn’t end with the soil or the crops – ROA adds that true Regenerative Organic prioritizes wellbeing of animals and farmers as well.

 The additional prioritization of animal and worker welfare is a major differentiator between ROC and USDA Organic.
 ROC’s worker protection standards ensure that producers are paid fairly, have guaranteed days off, maximum weekly hours, are protected against retaliation by employers, and much more.
 Click here to read ROA’s Farmer and Worker Fairness guidelines.

 The animal welfare guidelines laid out by ROA are equally comprehensive.
 At the top of the list is the prohibition of feeding animals in a manner that meets the EPA’s definition of a Concentrated Animal Feeding Operation (CAFO).
 Animals must be provided indoor shelter consistent with their physical and behavioral needs and there can be no permanent confinement that restricts animal mobility and lifestyle.
 In the case of both worker fairness and animal welfare, clear, transparent documentation is paramount.
-Click here to read ROA’s Animal Welfare framework.
+Refer to Section VI of this document to read more about ROA's Animal Welfare framework.

 Regenerative Organic Certified™

 The ROC certification uses USDA Organic as a minimum baseline and expands it.
 ROC is strict but it is also designed to create change.
 By breaking it down into levels based on progressive improvement, USDA Organic-certified operations of any size can get involved so long as they commit to "leveling up."

 ROC is built on three primary pillars.
 They are: